Introduction to the College

 Big Ideas Courses bring together two or more faculty members from different disciplines to co-teach innovative breadth courses.
 Big Ideas Courses take up key intellectual and societal challenges that cannot be adequately addressed by the perspective or methodology of one discipline alone.

 Cal Teach is a program for undergraduate majors interested in developing a deep understanding of STEM teaching & learning.
-Our coursework focuses on STEM pedagogy, educational theory and promoting diversity, equity, and inclusion, with concurrent field work in local classrooms and tutoring centers.
-Cal Teach offers a minor in Science and Math Education, as well as a unique opportunity to complete a California K-12 science or math teaching credential as an undergraduate simultaneously with their undergraduate degree.
+Our coursework focuses on STEM pedagogy, educational theory and promoting diversity, equity, and inclusion, with concurrent fieldwork in local classrooms and tutoring centers.
+Cal Teach offers a minor in Science and Math Education, as well as a unique opportunity to complete a California K-12 science or math teaching credential as an undergraduate simultaneously with the undergraduate degree.

 Freshman and Sophomore Seminars arose from the conviction that early intellectual contact with faculty members would greatly enhance the undergraduate experience at Berkeley.
 Professors from nearly every campus department join together each semester to offer an impressive array of seminars.
 The courses numbered 24 bear one unit of credit; they are limited to 15 students and first-year admits are given priority for enrollment.
 The courses numbered 84 bear one or two units of credit; they are limited to 15 sophomores.
 The courses numbered 39A-39Z are limited to 30 first-year admits and sophomores.
 Seminars, which emphasize interaction and discussion, provide a counterpoint to the learning experience in Berkeley's large lecture halls.
 These seminars also offer lower-division students an unprecedented opportunity to explore a wide range of majors and even fields of study usually reserved for graduate students.
 As you browse through this Guide, you will find lower-division seminars sponsored by Letters and Science departments, as well as by the professional schools and colleges.
 Descriptions of all the seminars scheduled for the upcoming semester can be found on the program's website, which also contains other useful information and features for undergraduates.